-These meetings included the following questions: What do you feel is going well at the school?
+What do you feel is going well at the school?
 What is working?
 What do you appreciate about the school?
-What do you feel is concern at your school?
+What do you feel is a top concern at your school?
 What are you glad is here, but could be improved upon?
-What do you feel the school needs to be even better?
+What areas do you feel the school needs to be even better?
 How can we improve the school experience for all scholars?

-Stakeholder groups participated in the LCAP process on the following dates:
+Educational Partner groups participated in the LCAP process on the following dates: